G-V-Utong/prembly-frontend/README.md

 Each folder is a Vite project with its own dependencies.
 Follow the setup steps inside each subfolder's README.

-All applications are fully responsive
+All applications are fully responsive.

 ## Screenshots